gate-computer/gate/Service.md

   1. `example.net/service` (Go package)
   2. `net.example.service` (Java package)
   3. `net.example.Service` (Java class, D-Bus service)
+  4. `123e4567-e89b-12d3-a456-426655440000` (UUID)

 Those conventions don't conflict with each other either.
-Any one of them may be used, as long as the domain name is controlled by the service author.
+Any one of them may be used, as long as the domain name is controlled by the service author or the UUID is properly randomized.